-“Stress can lead to sleep problems, which, in turn, can lead to migraines,” Bernat says.
+Work loads, family dynamics, financial problems, medical concerns…the list of factors contributing to stress goes on and on.
+Knowing how to manage stress is important because it can make you very sick.“Stress can lead to sleep problems, which, in turn, can lead to migraines,” Bernat says.
 It can cause anxiety and depression.
 And, when people experience stress, they often don’t take care of themselves, as they should.
 That, combined with poor lifestyle behaviors, such as smoking, alcohol use and poor eating habits, can cause chronic problems like high blood pressure and high cholesterol, which can increase your risk for heart disease.

 Little steps go a long way when it comes to reducing the impact stress has on your health and well-being.
 Here’s how you can get started:

 Typically people need 8 to 10 hours of sleep each night to feel well rested, but stressed out people rarely get enough.
 Set your sleep routine by going to bed at the same time each night, and waking up at the same time every morning.
 Follow this pattern on your days off too.
 Doing so will put your body into a natural rhythm that offsets the negative effects of stress.

-- Make time for yourself.
 If your schedule is overwhelming, carve out some “me” time.
 That includes spending quality time with friends and family, if that’s what you like to do.
 Learn meditation and practice relaxation breathing, take long baths, enjoy leisure activities – make time for whatever it is you like to do.